benwiggy/PDFsuite/README.md

 1. Booklet Imposition (booklet.py)

 This script is set to work as a PDF Service.
 However, it could easily be adjusted to work as an Automator workflow.
 It takes the input PDF file and lays out the pages on a larger sheet, in booklet spread page order.
+NEW: Checks for page rotation and adjusts if necessary.

 2. Apply Quartz Filter (quartzfilter.py)